Anorexia Factsheet (for Schools)

 - drops in blood pressure, pulse, and breathing rate

-Anorexia can cause dehydration and other complications, like heart problems or kidney failure.
-In extreme cases, anorexia can cause severe malnutrition and even death.
+In extreme cases, anorexia can cause severe malnutrition, serious heart problems, and even death.

 Students with anorexia may: